Christine Tremarco: 2010–present: Television roles and Adolescence success

 In January 2010, Tremarco guest-starred in two episodes of the BBC's long-running medical drama series, Casualty.
 Owing to positive audience feedback, her character—A&E nurse Linda Andrews—was reintroduced as a regular on the show the following year.
 Upon her departure from Casualty in May 2013, she played supporting roles in the miniseries Glue (2014) and Safe House (2015), had a small part in the 2015 film Hector, and co-starred as Marie Thompson—the parent of a gang member involved in a murder cover-up—in the factual ITV drama Little Boy Blue (2017).

 Following a mixture of leading and recurring roles in television series such as Clink (2019), Wolfe (2021), The Responder (2022), and The Gathering (2024), Tremarco joined the cast of ITV's long-running soap opera, Emmerdale, where she appeared as the free-spirited Rose Jackson for four months between April and August 2024.

 Tremarco's performance in the four-part crime drama series Adolescence, which debuted on Netflix in March 2025 to record viewing figures, was particularly well received.
 Writing for The Guardian, Michael Hogan described her work as Manda Miller—a distraught mother reeling from the news that her 13-year-old son has carried out a fatal stabbing—as "heartbreaking"; while Nandini Balial of RogerEbert.com felt she was "a revelation".
 It was announced in July 2025 that Tremarco had been nominated for a Primetime Emmy Award for her portrayal of Miller.
+She also won the British Academy Television Award for Best Supporting Actress in 2026.